GBAF Logo

 DELTA

-The U.S. carrier has extended its suspension of services for the Atlanta-Tel Aviv route through December 18 and plans to resume New York-JFK to Tel Aviv flights on September 6.
-It said the launch of its Boston-Tel Aviv route, planned for late October, had been delayed until further notice.
+The U.S. carrier has suspended services for the Atlanta-Tel Aviv route through December 18.
+It plans to resume New York-JFK to Tel Aviv flights on September 6, while the launch of its Boston-Tel Aviv route, planned for late October, has been delayed until further notice.

 FINNAIR